jmzwcn/api-gateway/README.md

 ## Usage:
 * Get code: [git clone https://github.com/jmzwcn/api-gateway.git];
-* Set your macro-service dir in Makefile;
+* Set your macro-services directory in Makefile;
 * "make run";
 * Try the URL in your proto.